Robby Robinson (musician)

-Robby Robinson is a music director, keyboardist, composer, arranger, and producer living in the Los Angeles area.
+Robby Robinson is an American music director, keyboardist, composer, arranger, and producer.
 He is best known as the music director and keyboardist for Frankie Valli since 1978, and in this capacity has conducted orchestras such as the London Symphony Orchestra at the Royal Albert Hall, the Houston Symphony, the Pacific Symphony, and the National Symphony Orchestra.
 Robinson is a Hammond USA "family artist".

 Early life and education

 Robinson is originally from Litchfield, Illinois.
 He studied piano from age 7, saxophone from age 8, and started playing in rock bands at age 14.
 He majored in music at Southern Illinois University of Edwardsville.
 From high school through college, Robinson played in a variety of bands in the Southern Illinois-St. Louis area, after college he toured the US with Phil Driscoll and "Patch & Didi" (with his brother Rex Robinson, Lynn Hamman, and Didi Carr).
 The Robinson brothers moved to Los Angeles in 1976.